vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 * [Amber Group](https://www.ambergroup.io/) - a crypto finance service provider that facilitates liquidity provision, trading, and asset management services.
-* [Poloniex](https://poloniex.com/) - a centralized cryptocurrency exchange, based in the United States.
+* [Poloniex](https://poloniex.com/) - a centralized cryptocurrency exchange based in the United States.
 Justin Sun, the founder of the Tron network, is invested in [Poloniex](https://www.coindesk.com/markets/2019/11/12/despite-denials-tron-founder-confirms-investment-in-poloniex-crypto-exchange/).
-* [Ankr](https://www.ankr.com/) - a decentralized web3 infrastructure provider, that helps developers, decentralized applications, and stakers to interact easily with an array of blockchains.
+* [Ankr](https://www.ankr.com/) - a decentralized web3 infrastructure provider that helps developers, decentralized applications, and stakers to interact easily with an array of blockchains.
 * [Mirana](https://mirana.xyz/) - a venture, trading, and asset management firm.
 * [Multichain](https://multichain.org/) - a cross-chain router protocol, that provides the infrastructure for arbitrary cross-chain interactions [see our previous [article](https://cryptorisks.substack.com/p/cross-chain-gauges-and-ecosystem) on Multichain].
-* [FalconX](https://falconx.io/) - **an **institutional crypto trading platform, built for larger financial institutions.
+* [FalconX](https://falconx.io/) - an institutional crypto trading platform built for larger financial institutions.
-* [TPS Capital](https://www.tpscap.com/) - a trading company that develops and deploys its proprietary trading algorithms, to take advantage of arbitrage opportunities.
+* [TPS Capital](https://www.tpscap.com/) - a trading company that develops and deploys its proprietary trading algorithms to take advantage of arbitrage opportunities.

 Honorable mention: Alameda Research was one of the first members to manage the Tron DAO Reserves.
-After its collapse, however, the TDR membership was given up.
+After its collapse, however, its TDR membership was revoked.

 ![Nasdaq-tdr-alameda-member](https://user-images.githubusercontent.com/89845409/220381058-a045c942-1387-42bc-93b7-c88c0c044f7d.png)